GabSchach/HDVis_fork/README.md

                         });
 ```

 The first parameter, the cluster name, is derived from the nodes 'groupingVariable'.
 Nodes have an array of labels, the first of which defines the type.
 After that are optionally other labels, like `origin`.
 The image is also defined by the type/ first label and loaded from the backend.
-The node color is defined by the `nodeColoringAttribute` attribute and preset `groupColors`.
+The node color is defined by the `nodeColoringAttribute` attribute and pre-set `groupColors`.